 It’s no secret that children and young people live a large proportion of their lives online.
-Ofcom reported in 2016 that 12-15-year-olds are spending 20 hours and 6 minutes online every week.
+Ofcom reported that 12-15-year-olds are spending 20 hours and 6 minutes online every week.

 This online presence, mixed with a rise in the number of children developing skills in coding and programming, has seen an increase in children as young as 12 getting involved in cybercrime, often without realising it or understanding the consequences of their actions.